 If a company has a long-standing or well known DNS record – they will be a target.
 This is precisely why large, enterprise organizations encounter such large instances of dial plan hacking (75%-90%).
 It also helps that enterprise organizations tend to have much deeper pockets than most, with the added benefit of being well-known brands that hackers can leverage to boost their notoriety.

-SIP Toll Fraud: How Hackers Exploit Video
+SIP Security Vulnerabilities: How Hackers Exploit Video with Toll Fraud

 In an effort to keep things simple, here’s how hackers perform SIP Toll Fraud: